amotivv-inc/memory-box-inference/README.md

 2. Generate secure encryption keys automatically
 3. Start PostgreSQL and API containers with Docker
 4. Walk you through creating your organization
-5. Help you add your OpenAI API key
+5. Help you add your AI provider API key
 6. Generate a JWT token for authentication
 7. Provide a ready-to-use curl command to test the API